pyinstaller/pyinstaller/doc/bootloader-building.rst

        python ./waf distclean all --lsb

-LSB version 4.0 is required for successfully building of |bootloader|.
+LSB version 4.0 is required for successfully building of bootloader.
 Please refer to ``python ./waf --help`` for further options related to LSB building.

 .. [#] Linux Standard Base (LSB) is a set of open standards that should
        increase compatibility among GNU/Linux distributions.
 Unfortunately it is not widely adopted and both Debian and Ubuntu dropped support for LSB in autumn 2015.
-Thus |PyInstaller| bootloader are no longer provided as LSB binary.
+Thus PyInstaller bootloaders are no longer provided as LSB binary.